Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand and apply effective methods for validating and updating legal authorities as part of the analysis and reporting process.
-In your revision, focus on:
+For SQE2, you are required to understand and apply effective methods for validating and updating legal authorities as part of the analysis and reporting process, with a focus on the following syllabus points:

 - confirming whether a case is still “good law” and understanding indicators such as overruling, application, or distinction in later judgments